... to ensure that everyone gets the attention they deserve

 - Assistant Professor Emeritus of Federal Tax Practice and Chief Tax Counsel Emeritus

-- Chief Tax Counsel Emeritus, Hawai'i Federal Tax Clinic on O'ahu
+- Chief Tax Litigation Counsel Emeritus, Hawai'i Federal Tax Clinic on O'ahu

 - Registered Coordinator, U.S. Tax Court Clinical, Student Practice and Calendar Call Program